coderkan/blog-archive/LINUX/bbqlinux/why_you_should_use_bbqlinux/README.md

 </p>

 I have some googling then I'm not happy working with Ubuntu.
 Because Development time passing is not good that I expected.
-Arter googling I have decided to use Arch based Linux distro.
-I Just want to a distro includes tools for Android Developments.
+After googling I have decided to use Arch based Linux distro.
+I just want to a distro includes tools for Android Developments.
 For example in OS have Android Studio, Android SDK, Inkscape, Gimp etc I need when I develop an application.
 First important thing for me is to work faster.
 I found a distro that based on Arch Linux is [BBQLinux](http://bbqlinux.org/).

 <p align="center">
     <img src="img/arch-logo.png">